Six Pieces for Piano, Op. 118 (Brahms)

-The Six Pieces for Piano, Op.
-118, are some of the most beloved compositions that Johannes Brahms wrote for solo piano.
-Completed in 1893 and dedicated to Clara Schumann, the collection is the penultimate composition published during Brahms' lifetime.
-It is also his penultimate work composed for piano solo.
-Consistent with Brahms's other late keyboard works, Op.
+Brahms's Six Pieces for Piano, Op.
+118, were completed in 1893 and published with a dedication to Clara Schumann.
+The set was the penultimate of Brahms's published works.
+It was also his penultimate work for piano solo.

+The pieces are frequently performed.
+Like Brahms's other late keyboard works, Op.
 118 is more introspective than his earlier piano pieces, which tend to be more virtuosic in character.
 The six pieces are: